 Plant maturity information tells you how long it takes from the time the seed is sown to the point when the plant is ready to set fruit or flower.
 It is a tool provided to help the gardener determine when to plant vegetables and annual flowers so that the plant will successfully grow and produce in the garden.

-When Should You Start Counting the Days?
+When to Start Counting the Days to Maturity

-- If you direct sow it in the garden, start counting when the seed germinates, which is usually within a week or two of planting.
+- If you direct sow seeds in the garden, start counting when the seed germinates, which is usually within a week or two of planting.
 Some gardeners prefer to wait until the true leaves appear, which should be within another week.

-Too little or too much rain can also play havoc with young plants.
+- Too little or too much rain can also play havoc with young plants.